-- If the door is not closed completely, the shoulder belt buckle will not move and the door warning light will come on (see page 11). - If the door is opened with the ignition on, the buckle will release itself from its locked position and move forward. - If the shoulder belt buckle stops halfway or does not move at all, see page 107 for shoulder belt buckle operation. - 3.
-Take hold of the tongue plate of the lap belt and pull it from its retractor.
+- If the door is not closed completely, the shoulder belt buckle will not move and the door warning light will come on (see page 11). - If the door is opened with the ignition on, the buckle will release itself from its locked position and move forward. - If the shoulder belt buckle stops halfway or does not move at all, see page 106 for shoulder belt buckle operation. - 3.
+Take hold of the lap belt's tongue plate and pull it from its retractor.
 Be sure the belt is not twisted or caught on anything.